 Attending the International Branch

-There is an international branch in Moscow available for the many foreigners living there.
-Guess what?
-Its held in English!
-Do you even understand how amazing that is?
-Its really fun to visit a foreign speaking ward, but after a couple months (or a couple hours) you'll realize that its difficult to focus for an entire church service.
-Even if someone is translating for you, it can be hard on the attention span for many volunteers.
-Being able to attend an English speaking LDS service is a blessing.
+There's an international branch in Moscow available for the (many) foreigners living there.
+And guess what?
+It's all held in English!
+It's really fun to visit a foreign speaking ward, but after a couple months (or a couple hours) you'll realize that it's difficult to focus for an entire church service if you don't speak Russian.

-Get a break from the Russia language.
-It may be hard to picture before you get there (especially if you can't wait to start learning about the Russian culture), but it will be nice to get away from it all from time to time.
-You will be completely immersed in another country, its way of doing things, and its language.
-While that is one of the biggest benefits of volunteering with ILP, it's also nice to take a couple hours and relax.
-To stop worrying about translating what that Russian sign means.
-To feel something familiar.
+It may be hard to picture before you get there (especially if you can't wait to start learning about the Russian culture), but it will be nice to hear English once a week.
+While being totally immersed in the culture is one of the biggest benefits of volunteering with ILP, it's also nice to settle into a few hours of something familiar.

-You will get to meet people from all over the world.
-Americans aren't the only foreigners in Russia!
-Past volunteers have raved about how friendly the branch is.
+Plus, you will get to meet people from all over the world.
+Americans aren't the only foreigners in Russia.
+Past volunteers have raved about how friendly the branch is, like Kristin S:

 It can take some time to get to church, depending on where you live.
-In the past many volunteers have had to travel around an hour on the metro to attend the branch.
-Its worth it.
-The bishop in the past has been mindful of new ILP volunteers arriving each semester and has sent someone to help volunteers find their way to church on the first week.
+In the past many volunteers have had to travel around an hour on the metro to attend the branch, but it's worth it.

 Attending a local Russian ward

-We may have talked up the International Branch quite a bit ... but even if you mainly attend that ward, don't miss out on the opportunity to attend a local ward at least once.
+We may have talked up the International Branch quite a bit ... but even if you mainly attend that ward, don't miss out on the opportunity to attend a local ward at least once!
 Get the authentic experience of attending a ward in another country and culture.
-See how even with cultural differences there, the spirit and message of the gospel doesn't change.
+See how even with cultural differences there, the message of the Gospel doesn't change.

 There are wonderful members to make friends with at these wards as well.
-Make some local friends who also maybe will invite you over for an authentic Russia meal in their home - if you're lucky enough.
-Be gracious with the new friends that you make.
+Make some local friends who also maybe will invite you over for an authentic Russia meal in their home (like blini)- if you're lucky enough!